vs356/fastrobots/LabOne.md

 * Codebase: Add a brief explanation of your understanding of the codebase and how Bluetooth works between your computer and the Artemis

 ## 2. Lab Tasks
-* Configurations: Show what the relevant configurations, anything that was specifically needed to address the tasks.
-  The most relevant configurations in Lab 1 were the updated MAC Address and UUID, which I have copied below.
+* Configurations: The most relevant configurations in Lab 1 were the updated MAC Address and UUID, which I have copied below.
     MAC Address: C0:81:48:26:03:64
     UUID: e2402ec7-6475-4e44-8a84-14f5f0a2714a
   ### Lab 1A: Running Examples